Swedish Military Rifles 1894 - 1995

 German made AJACK rifle scope.

-The complete set: scope, container, side-mount and base, objective protection and the very rare adjustment tool.
+The complete set: scope, container, old type side-mount and base, objective protection and the very rare adjustment tool.

 View from top.
 Note the rubber protection has been rolled back to expose the eye relief adjustment.